donalharrison/no1_system/docs/characters/training.md

 Characters must meet all prerequisites before spending a Milestone on Training ranks.

 ## Talents
-Talents acrquired through Training make up the core of character advancement & customization.
+Talents acquired through Training make up the core of character advancement & customization.
 There are four distinct types of Talents -- **Abilities, Shifts, Static, & Triggers**.

 ### Abilities
 Ability Talents require an Action to use.
 Abilities include a Skill name in their description, which indicates the Skill you roll when using the Ability.

 ### Shifts
 Shift Talents require a Shift to use.
-Some Shift talens contains a Skill name in their description, in which case you you roll this Skill.
+Some Shift Talents contains a Skill name in their description, in which case you you roll this Skill.

 ### Static
 Static Talents are always in effect.

 ### Triggers
 Triggers take effect when certain conditions are met when in the game fiction.
-If Trigger's condition is met, the effects happens immediately following the resolution of the the triggering effect.
+If a Trigger's condition is met, the effects happens immediately following the resolution of the the triggering effect.
+It is possible for the conditions of multiple Triggers to be met at once in the game ficiton.
+When more than one Trigger would take effect, the player or players controlling the Triggers decide the order in which the Triggers are applied.

 ## Training Paths
 Trainings are classified as Basics, Specializations, or Disciplines.
 These categories reflect the advanced experience required to study, master, & leverage the Training's talents.